 - If there is more than one incident involving the same student.

 Student Conduct proceedings may be initiated without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution resulting from the same or related conduct.
-Proceedings under The Student Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus at the discretion of the Director for Student Conduct & Restorative Practices.
+Proceedings under The Student Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.

 Determinations made or sanctions imposed under The Student Code of Conduct shall not be subject to change because criminal charges arising out of the same facts giving rise to violation of University rules were dismissed, reduced, or resolved in favor of or against the defendant in the criminal matter.

 Subsection 1.
 Parental/Guardian Notification